Blog by Erik Panu, Chief Business Officer, SmartDV

 There are a lot of perks to living in the Bay Area—mild weather, diverse culture, and beautiful nature, just to name a few—but this week gave me the opportunity to take advantage of one in particular: regular attendance at a wide variety of semiconductor industry conferences.

-Temporarily trading the serenity of the Santa Cruz Mountains for the energy of Silicon Valley, I spent last Tuesday and Wednesday at the annual RISC-V Summit in Santa Clara.
+in Santa Clara.
 In case you weren’t able to attend, I’d like to share a few of my top takeaways from what I found to be an edifying and even eye-opening event.

 Day 1: Tuesday, November 7th